 Investing in Green Infrastructure

-In North Carolina, conservation organizations, communities, private landowners and federal. state, and local governments have worked together to build a green infrastructure to protect North Carolina’s environment and grow our state’s economy.
-Elements of this green infrastructure include:
+In North Carolina, conservation organizations, the military, communities, private landowners, and federal, state, and local governments work together to build green infrastructure and to ensure our natural resources support a vibrant economy by conserving: